Lal Shahbaz Qalandar: Shrine

-The shrine of Lal Shahbaz Qalandar was built by Feroz Shah Tughlaq in 1356, expanded by Mirza Jani Beg and his son Mirza Ghazi Beg of the Tarkhan dynasty, but was not completed until 1639, when Nawab Dindar Khan paved the courtyard with glazed tiles.
+The shrine of Lal Shahbaz Qalandar was built by Firuz Shah Tughlaq in 1356, expanded by Mirza Jani Beg and his son Mirza Ghazi Beg of the Tarkhan dynasty, but was not completed until 1639, when Nawab Dindar Khan paved the courtyard with glazed tiles.
 The silver work on the gate, the balustrade around the tomb and the top of the dome was gifted by Mir Karam Ali Talpur of the Talpur dynasty.
 Later on the shrine was decorated with Sindhi 'kashi-tiles', mirror-work and a gold-plated door was installed by the late Prime Minister of Pakistan, Zulfikar Ali Bhutto.
-The inner sanctum is about 100 square yards with a silver-canopied grave in the middle, according to Nadeem Wagan, Cutharo silver donated by Sardar Mahboob Ali Khan Wagan (Chief Sardar of Wagan Tribe) on one side of the marble floor is a row of about 12 in folding wooden stands, on which there is a set of copies of the Quran for devotees to read.
+The inner sanctum is about 100 square yards with a silver-canopied grave in the middle; on one side of the marble floor is a row of about 12 in folding wooden stands, on which there is a set of copies of the Quran for devotees to read.
 On the other side, beside a bundle of incense, are rows of oil-lamps lighted by devotees.
 Thousands of devotees visit the tomb particularly every Thursday.

 Mela / Urs (Annual Fair)

-Lal Shahbaz's annual Urs (death anniversary), held on the 18 Sha'aban – the eighth month of the Muslim lunar calendar, brings more than two million pilgrims from all over Pakistan and parts of India, Bangladesh.
-Essentially, it is a south Asian affair.
+Lal Shahbaz's annual Urs (death anniversary), held on the 18 Sha'aban – the eighth month of the Muslim lunar calendar, brings more than two million pilgrims from all over Pakistan and parts of India and Bangladesh.
+Essentially, it is a South Asian affair.

-The 2017 terrorist attack

-On 16 February 2017, a group claimed responsibility for a suicide attack on the shrine, which resulted in the deaths of 88 people.
-The following morning, the shrine's caretaker continued the daily tradition of ringing the shrine's bell at 3:30 A.M. and defiantly vowed that he would not be intimidated by the terrorists.
-Pakistani government and security forces have also launched a nationwide security crackdown and have recently killed 37 terrorists.
-The shrine's dhamaal, or meditative dancing ceremony, was resumed the very next evening following the attack.

-Dhammal

-Dhamaal is a mystical dance of Sindh which is mainly performed by faqirs, dervishs, sufi saints and devotees.
-The Dhammal of Hazrat Lal Shahbaz Qalandar is quite famous.
-The main performers would wear all red color Jama and Sindhi Patko (turban), the red is the color of Lal Shahbaz Qalandar, which was the favorite color of him, he wore the attire of red color as well, hence the name "Lal" has been given to him which means "Red".
-Dhammal is characterized by religious fervor.
-Nagaro, Nobat, Gharyal, Ghugoo instruments etc provide the beat and tempo for the dance.